fkm/esdoc-next/manual/feature.md

 ```

 ## ES Class
-ESDoc supports ES class syntax and targets codes that are written by it.
+ESDoc supports ES class syntax and targets code that is written in it.

-ES class syntax makes the clear relation of class, method, member, constructor and inheritance.<br/>
+ES class syntax understands the relation of class, method, member, constructor and inheritance.<br/>
 This means that ESDoc can generate a document without using a tag for these.
 In other words, you don't need to write tags for classes.

-ESDoc automatically generates the under contents by class syntax.
+ESDoc automatically generates the following contents by class syntax.

 - Super classes
 - Direct Subclasses and Indirect Subclasses.